Graduate Special Education | Springfield College

 Upcoming Events

-The special education graduate concentration at Springfield College leads to initial licensure in Teacher of Students with Moderate Disabilities (TSMD).
+The MEd in Educational Studies: Special Education at Springfield College prepares teachers to work effectively with students with mild and moderate disabilities.
+The program offers a combination of courses that lead to the initial license as a Teacher of Students with Moderate Disabilities (TSMD).
 With courses available in the late afternoon or early evenings, this flexible program is ideal for teachers who wish to complete their degree in one to two years and teach students with mild to moderate disabilities in grades PreK-8 or 5-12.

 Already working in the Springfield Public Schools?
 Apply for the S-Cubed program, a partnership between the Springfield Public Schools and Springfield College, and earn your degree for less!